Blur (Blur album): Critical reception

-Many praised lyrics such as the ones in "Look inside America/She's alright", and noting Albarn's "obligatory nod to Beck, [and promotion of] the new Pavement album as if paid to do so", reviewers felt the band had come to accept American values during this time—an about-face of their attitude during the Britpop years.
+Many praised lyrics such as those in "Look Inside America", and, noting Albarn's "obligatory nod to Beck, [and promotion of] the new Pavement album as if paid to do so", reviewers felt the band had come to accept American values during this time—an about-face of their attitude during the Britpop years.
 Erlewine wrote that "Blur might be self-consciously eclectic, but Blur are at their best when they are trying to live up to their own pretensions, because of Damon Albarn's exceptional sense of songcraft and the band's knack for detailed arrangements that flesh out the songs to their fullest."
-Alternative Press called it "a whirl of weird esotericism, precious, precocious and impressively".
-Robert Christgau of The Village Voice was less enthusiastic and cited only "Song 2" as a "choice cut", indicating "a good song on an album that isn't worth your time or money".
+Alternative Press called the album "a whirl of weird esotericism, precious, precocious and impressively powerful.
+Robert Christgau of The Village Voice was less enthusiastic, and cited only "Song 2" as a "choice cut", indicating "a good song on an album that isn't worth your time or money".
 However, there was strong praise from the Pittsburgh Post-Gazette, who awarded the album four out of four stars.
 Ed Masley wrote that "you can hear the new infatuation with indie rock stylings all over the latest release, with its clattering sonic collages and transistor radio vocals.
 At times, it's as though they've forgot that they're British.
 They are British though.
 It's what makes this eponymous record their greatest."

-At the 1998 NME Awards, Blur received a nomination for Best Album.
-However, it lost to Radiohead's OK Computer.
-In 2013, NME ranked it at number 137 in its list of 500 Greatest Albums of All Time.
+At the 1998 NME Awards, Blur received a nomination for Best Album, but it lost to Radiohead's OK Computer.
+In 2013, NME ranked it at number 137 in its list of the 500 Greatest Albums of All Time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
+Q writer Tom Doyle reflected that, with Blur, "it appeared to have dawned on [the band] that as long as they had three or four decent singles, the remainder of an album could become a playground for their art rock imaginations", a development he said paved the way for 13 (1999).

-Unlike some of Blur's previous albums, praise from the band members has remained.
+Unlike some of Blur's previous albums, praise from the band members for Blur has remained.
 "I'm really fond of that record," Coxon said in 2009.
 "I think it's one of our best."

 Track listing

-All lyrics by Damon Albarn (except for "You're So Great" by Graham Coxon).
+All lyrics by Damon Albarn, except "You're So Great" (written by Graham Coxon).

-All music by Damon Albarn, Graham Coxon, Alex James and Dave Rowntree except "M.O.R.", written by Albarn, Coxon, James, Rowntree, David Bowie and Brian Eno.
+All music by Albarn, Coxon, Alex James, and Dave Rowntree, except "M.O.R." (written by Albarn, Coxon, James, Rowntree, David Bowie, and Brian Eno) and "You're So Great" (written by Coxon).